Perspective | My cousin killed a child at age 16. Does he deserve to die in prison?

 Since my cousin was arrested, I’ve sometimes felt there’s little to be certain of.
 I have watched him grapple with his crime.
 I know that he’s unspeakably sorry.
 In prison, he has worked to build a life — victim awareness classes, church on Sundays, Bible college — and this, to me, looks not at all like “permanent incorrigibility.”
 Still, I don’t know what should happen to him.
 Despite my policy opinions, I can’t tell his victim’s family that they’re wrong for wanting him to suffer; I’ve never known their pain.

-So in confronting the question of just deserts — what does someone deserve who has taken another life? — I hold onto the words of attorney Bryan Stevenson: “Mercy belongs to the undeserving.”
+So in confronting the question of just deserts — what does someone deserve who has taken another life? — I hold onto the words of attorney Bryan Stevenson: “The power of just mercy is that it belongs to the undeserving.”
 That is mercy’s whole point: No one who needs it deserves it.

 And in answer to a related but distinct question — what does a child deserve who has taken another life? — our American exceptionalism speaks volumes: We are the only country in the world that sentences young people to die in adult prisons.